Calvary & Chimney Rocks Hike: Cool Rocks, Big Views at Shenandoah National Park

 Calvary and Chimney Rocks Hike

-Begin the hike toward the back of the 10-car parking area.
-You’ll see the large trail kiosk that outlines the routes for each of the scenic hikes.
+This short hike starts toward the back of the Riprap Trail parking area.
+A trail kiosk with a trail map outlines the routes for each of the scenic hikes.

-Walk past the trail kiosk, but you won’t get far before you reach a concrete trail marker.
-Make a right turn here to ascend the white-blazed Appalachian Trail.
+Walk past the large trail sign.
+In a few steps, make a right turn at a concrete trail marker to ascend the white-blazed Appalachian Trail.

 From here it’s a slow climb until the 0.4-mile mark when you turn left onto the blue-blazed Riprap Trail.
 You’ll take this trail all the way to Chimney Rock.

 At the 0.6-mile mark, you’ll see the perfect log to sit down on for a snack with a northeast-facing view.
-It’s like an oasis after the ascent to the Riprap Trail.
+It’s like an oasis after the uphill climb on the Riprap Trail.

 You’ll pass through a talus slope (like a rock slide) at the 1.1-mile mark.
 Look for lots and lots of rocks.
 Fortunately, there is a fairly clear path through the rocks.